Sprout (1 piece)

 Add Vinegar

-Incorporate a small amount of vinegar, such as apple cider vinegar, into your meal.
-This may help improve insulin sensitivity and reduce post-meal glucose spikes.
+Consuming a small amount of vinegar, such as apple cider vinegar, with your meal can help improve insulin sensitivity and reduce glucose response.

-If you’re having sprouts as part of a larger meal, include whole grains like quinoa or barley, which have a slower impact on blood sugar.
+If you're having grains with your meal, choose whole grains like quinoa or barley, which have a more gradual effect on blood sugar levels.

 Find Glucose response for your favourite foods